joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 2.0 =

+* Feature: Set dates as ticket types with independent expirations.
+* Feature: Introduce virtual inventory option to remove tickets from inventory when added to cart.
+* Feature: Add setting to control cart expiration time.
+* Feature: Add setting to extend expiration of cart when less than 60 minutes remaining.
+* Feature: Add ability to switch between different saved default ticket models when creating new event.
+* Feature: Add ability to set general admission tickets with no expiration.
+* Feature: Add ability to set a specific custom expiration date for general admission tickets.
+* Feature: Bulk ticket check-in for groups.
+* Change: Add custom buttons to increment ticket count due to incredibly small browser input design.
+* Change: Revamp data storage model for public users.
+* Design & visual changes.
+* Rename ticket types from 'Discrete' and 'Continous' to 'Seating Sections' and 'Audience Types'.
+* Wide variety of miscellaneous bug fixes that would be difficult to isolate.

 = 1.11.2 =